SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax / Example: (Prove: updateAverageLapTime(?Lap, [?lastLapTime, ?previousLapTime, testLapTime]))

-	Very similar to the call action above, but this calls a reduction rule.
-The passed arguments (either variables or direct references to facts) must be bound at the time of the invocation, but you can also supply aaitional unbound variables which then can be computed by the reduction rule.
+	Very similar to the call action above, but this one *calls* a reduction rule.
+The passed arguments (either variables or direct references to facts) must be bound at the time of the invocation, but you can also supply additional unbound variables which then can be computed by the reduction rule.

 	Normally, only the first alternative is calculated (see the documentation for reduction rules below for more information on that).
 If you need to follow all paths of the reduction, you can use the following action syntax.

 	Syntax / Example: (ProveAll: preparePitstop(?Lap))

 	Please note, that in this case all actions following the *ProveAll* action will be executed for each alternative result of the reduction.
-Using this, powerful loops can be executed.
+Using this, powerful loops can be created and executed.

   - Let